The Wing Chun Evangelist

 By Sergio Pascal Iadarola

-Tang Yick Wing Chun is a lineage unknown by many.
+Tang Yick Wing Chun is a lineage unknown to many.
 Find out why it might be partly responsible for influencing the more popular Ip Man lineage—in more ways then you might expect.

 FIVE ELEMENTS OF FIGHTING